implants-(2).jpg

 Can anyone have implants?

-Are implants possible for nervous patients?
+Are implants suitable for nervous patients?

 Are implants safe?